-Great Wolf Lodge New England the newest and splashiest arrival on the regional water park scene—the latest of 16 parks in the Great Wolf chain.
+Great Wolf Lodge New England is the newest and splashiest arrival on the regional water park scene.
 Visitors to Great Wolf Lodge must be "residents" of the resort and cannot buy day passes, so you'll pay for an overnight stay whether you actually bunk down in one of their rooms (which are fairly spacious and nicely appointed) or not.
 Great Wolf keeps the water temperatures at a constant 84 degrees and offers all kinds of rides.
-Try out the raft built for four, the water fort tree house, five waterslides, or various pools for the whole family.
+Try out the raft built for four, the water fort tree house, five water slides, or various pools for the whole family.
 Great Wolf Lodge also offers activities beyond the pool—including a climbing wall, ropes course, XD theater, bowling alley, mini golf, arcade—and more.
-Great Wolf also has a kid spa and a fitness center if you’re looking for down time after your water adventure.
+Great Wolf also has a kid spa and a fitness center if you’re looking for downtime after your water adventure.

 Costs: Daytrippers can buy passes for $40 per person, or $30 per child under 48” tall.

-Kahuna Laguna is New Hampshire’s largest water park, and about a three-hour drive from Boston.
-Part of the Red Jacket Mountain View Resort, Kahuna Laguna offers four waterslides for kids over four feet tall, as well as a wave pool, basketball court and 25-person hot tub.
+Kahuna Laguna is New Hampshire’s largest indoor water park, and about a three-hour drive from Boston.
+Part of the Red Jacket Mountain View Resort, Kahuna Laguna offers four water slides for kids over four feet tall, as well as a wave pool, basketball court, and 25-person hot tub.
 An adventure tower offers slides, with water cannons and a tipping bucket that will drench kids completely.
 Little people will love the Little Kahuna play area with its slides and shallow pool.

-Costs: Visitors to Kahuna Laguna can buy day passes for $40 or visit as part of their stay at the Red Jacket Resort or its sister property, Fox Ridge Resort.
+Costs: Visitors to Kahuna Laguna can buy day passes beginning at $40 (exact rates are dependent on season) or visit as part of their stay at the Red Jacket Resort or its sister property, Fox Ridge Resort.

-At more than four hours from Boston, Pump House is definitely the farthest from Boston, but the trip would be well worth it.
-Located at Jay Peak ski resort, The Pump House offers waterslides, indoor and outdoor hot tubs, and even a poolside bar.
-Thrill seekers will love La Chute and its 65-foot drop at 45 miles per hour, and visitors seeking a more relaxing experience can try out the Big River lazy river.
-Pump House also has an arcade, surf shop and snack bar, in addition to all the activities to be found at Jay Peak.
+At more than four hours from Boston, Pump House is definitely the farthest north of the parks featured here, but the trip would be well worth it.
+Located at the cushy Jay Peak ski resort, The Pump House offers water slides, indoor and outdoor hot tubs, and even a poolside bar.
+Thrill seekers will love La Chute and its 65-foot drop at 45 miles per hour, and visitors seeking a more relaxing experience can try out the Big River (a lazy river).
+Pump House also has an arcade, surf shop and snack bar, in addition to all the activities to be found at Jay Peak (from skiing to an indoor climbing wall).
 Be warned: the only way to ensure admission is by scheduling in advance online or booking a lodging package.
 Be sure to reach out to the park before making the drive.